TAKE A BREAK

-Playing trombone and teaching has been a major part of my life, for most of my life.
-It's consuming, it's constant, the daily rigmarole of practice is never ending.
+Playing and teaching trombone have been a major part of my life.
+It's consuming, it's constant, the daily rigmarole of personal practice is never ending.
 Or is it?

 Many musicians have widely differing talents; some enjoy cooking, some enjoy sports activities, some enjoy reading, some enjoy DIY (!)
 However, I have found that many of my brass playing friends have interests in the creative arts.
 Look at Dave Finlayson for example, a fabulous trombone player and musician, trombonist with the New York Philharmonic and excellent photographer, check out his shots and videos at www.davidfinlayson.com.
 Bill Wyman, Bryan Adams, Andy Summers (guitar with the Police) all excel in photographic areas.